vandenit/vandenit-website/content/pages/home.md

     headline: >-
       At Vanden IT, we specialize in developing high-performance software solutions that drive business success.
-    text: >
-      ## **Editors**

-      **Click this box to start editing it**.
-You will see the matching field appear in the left sidebar for you to make changes.
-The edits will show in this live preview.
-In that left panel, you can also navigate around the page to change what you are editing (or just click a component here in the preview, like you did before).

-      **Clicking 'Save' won't do anything in this demo** - but on your site it will save the changes immediately or send an approval request to your team for review.
-    text2: >
-      ## Developers

-      This project is set up to show you the basics of working with Tina.
-You're looking at the landing page, which pulls content from `content/pages/home.md`, components from components/blocks, and puts them all together in `pages/[filename].tsx`, all based on a config `tina/config.tsx`.
     actions:
       - label: Our services
         type: button